gangadharjannu/datatables-snippets/README.md

 # DataTables inline editing using jEditable
-My aim is to enable inline editing functionality in [DataTables](https://datatables.net/).
-When I googled for `editing in DataTables` I had found DataTables [Editor](https://editor.datatables.net/) supports the editing feature on the fly but since it is a commercial plugin I was unable to use it in my project
+One of my project requirement was to enable inline editing functionality in [DataTables](https://datatables.net/) but all I found was DataTables [Editor](https://editor.datatables.net/) supports the editing feature on the fly but it is a commercial plugin because of that I had to implement my own in-house solution to use the similar feature in my project.

-So I go with [jEditable](https://www.appelsiini.net/projects/jeditable) which is a jquery-plugin for in-cell editing It is nicely integrated with DataTables to enable the desired behaviour
+So I quickly checked [jEditable](https://www.appelsiini.net/projects/jeditable) which is a jquery-plugin for in-cell editing It is nicely integrated with DataTables to enable the desired behaviour

 So lets dig down into implementation

-## Here are the steps I've taken to implement the similar behaviour
+## Here are the steps to implement the similar behaviour as DataTables Editor

 * Draw DataTables
     * With static `columns` and `ajax` sourced data